ywamsendai/ywamsendai-docs/docs/ministries/pioneering.md

 ## Legal entity

+In Japan, religious groups are able to register themselves with the Japanese government as a Religious Corporation (宗教法人).
+Many Buddhist temples, Shinto shrines, Christian churches, and missionary organisations are registered in this way.

-YWAM Japan has a legal entity here in Japan, called a Religious Corporation (宗教法人), under the name of 世界青年宣教会 (Sekai Seinen Senkyokai).
+YWAM Japan currently has registered with one Religious Corporation under the name of 世界青年宣教会 (Sekai Seinen Senkyokai).
+A majority of YWAM ministries within Japan are members of this Religious Corporation.

-Most YWAM ministries within Japan are members of this Religious Corporation.
-Although it is not a requirement for YWAM ministries to become members, it is something we highly recommend.
+All YWAM ministries and locations within Japan (both exisitng and pioneering) are recommended to either become a member of this existing Religious Corporation, or to create a new one.

-If you would like to know more about this, including the benefits of becoming a member, please visit [this page](religiouscorporation.md).
+If you would like to know more about this please visit [this page](religiouscorporation.md).